The Rarest And Most Elusive Animals

 The Aardvark (Orycteropus afer) is an odd, native African animal.
 It looks like an oversized hairless rodent crossed with some sort of pig.
 With its unique look, you would think it would be quite easy to spot one of these in the wild, but they are quite elusive for several reasons.

 First, as any safari guide will tell you, these animals are nocturnal.
 While you might spot one moving around through the day, this is quite rare.
 As such, when the sun is high in the sky, it is likely they will remain hidden, out of sight in the undergrowth.
 Despite their nocturnal nature Aardvarks are quite common in sub-Saharan Africa, so you may well spot one in the late evening.
 However, the creatures are also quite shy.
 They will run as soon as they spot you and are surprisingly fast.
 So, if you do see one, you’ll need to be as quiet as possible and resist making sudden movements to get that photograph.

-This funny animal, Aardvark, has so far not crossed my path in the bush!
+This funny animal, the Aardvark, has so far not crossed my path in the bush!
+It seems this species is a master in hiding.
 Photo Credit @David

 Panther – Black Leopard

 By now, one of the rarest animals to see in Africa, your chances of seeing one in the wild are sadly quite close to zero.
 Many people are not aware that panthers are born due to a recessive gene referred to as Melanism.
 That gives the beautiful feline its black coat.
 A common misconception is that a panther is a type of cat species, but they aren’t.
 A panther can be a jaguar, a leopard, or a cougar that has this recessive gene.
 Even safari guides will be lucky to spot one of these creatures.